Everything You Need to Know to Care for Mini Pigs

 A pig for a pet?
 Why not!
 Mini pigs (also called micro or "teacup" pigs) make for great house pets, as long as you know how to take care of them.
 Discover what to feed them, how to train them, and more pig care tips and tricks below.

 Mini pigs are having a moment as wannabe pet owners take a turn toward the exotic.
 Instagram and Facebook are filled with videos of adorable piglets in tutus being bottle fed or getting their bellies scratched in a happy human's arms.
 But as adorable as they are, there are some important things you need to know if you're considering becoming a mini pig owner.
-Pigs aren't pink dogs, and they do have unique care and feeding needs.
+Pigs aren't guinea pigs or pink dogs, and they do have unique care and feeding needs.
 Check out the info below to find out how to best take care of your new family member.

 How to Care for Mini Pigs at Home